Fujifilm XF 35mm F1.4 R Review

 Conclusion

 Writing this conclusion is really easy for once.
 If you have a Fujifilm camera, this is a must-own lens.
-The only reason to not have this lens in your bag is that you have the new 35mm F2 weather sealed lens, but I have not used that lens so I cannot compare it to the 35mm 1.4f lens.
+The only reason not to have this lens in your bag is if you have the new 35mm F2 weather-sealed lens, but I have not used that lens so I cannot compare it to the 35mm f/1.4 lens.
 I do not leave home without this lens in my camera bag.
-It is always with me and that is the highest praise I can give to a lens.
+It is always with me, and that is the highest praise I can give to a lens.
 If you love the 50mm focal length and own a Fujifilm camera, get this lens.

 Rating